Authors :

 - Don't forget to install networking utilities,

-Obviously, you can modify this to e.g. forego GPT, use LVM, don't encrypt /boot
+Obviously, you can modify this to e.g. forego GPT, use LVM, don't encrypt /boot, or whatever else.

 You can also use a keyfile